daxcee/sahat.github.com/_posts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

   }
 }

-Navbar.contextTypes = {
-  router: React.PropTypes.func.isRequired
-};

 export default Navbar;
 ```

+**October 19, 2015 Update:** Removed `Navbar.contextTypes` that was previously used to get an instance of the router and removed `getDOMNode()` method call since `this.refs.searchForm` already returns a DOM node now.

-Ok, I'll admit, it is certainly possible to write most of the above markup dynamically with less lines of code by iterating through all races, then through all bloodlines, but to me this was a more straightforward approach that required less thinking and more copy & paste work.
+Yes it is certainly possible to write most of the above markup dynamically with less lines of code by iterating through all races, then through all bloodlines, however, this was one of those things that I copy & pasted from my original project and didn't want to focus on too much.

-One thing you will probably notice right away is the class variable `contextTypes`.
-We need it for referencing an instance of the router, which in turn gives us access to current *path*, current *query parameters*, *route parameters* and *transitions* to other routes.
-We do not use it directly in the *Navbar* component but instead pass it as an argument to *Navbar* actions so that it could navigate to a particular character profile page after fetching data from the server.
+~~One thing you will probably notice right away is the class variable `contextTypes`.
+We need it for referencing an instance of the router, which in turn gives us access to current *path*, current *query parameters*, *route parameters* and *transitions* to other routes.~~ Now the `history` object (navigation) will be passed as a prop from the *App* component.
+We actually do not use it directly in the *Navbar* component but instead pass it as an argument to *Navbar* actions so that it could navigate to a particular character profile page from the *Navbar* store, after successfully fetching data from the server.
+We obviously cannot navigate from within the component since no action has been fired yet and no character data has been received.
+There are certainly other ways to get `history` or `router` object references inside a Flux store, but this is the least complicated solution I could think of.

 ![](/images/blog/Screenshot 2015-07-02 17.06.40.png)